 There are three basic voltage tester designs: pen testers, outlet testers, and multimeters.

 - Pen testers are roughly the size and shape of a thick pen or marker.
 To operate, simply turn it on and touch the wire in question.
-You can also place the tip inside an outlet to test for voltage.
+Users can also place the tip inside an outlet to test for voltage.

 - Outlet testers are about the size of an electrical plug and work by plugging directly into an outlet.
 They can test for voltage (and usually polarity, to check that the outlet is wired correctly), though they’re unable to test circuits outside of an outlet.

 - Multimeters with voltage testers are the best of both worlds, though they’re significantly larger than pen or outlet testers.
-They have grooves or hooks to surround a wire and detect voltage as well as leads (the wires and points connected to the tester) for testing contacts like outlets and terminals.
+They have grooves or hooks to surround a wire and detect voltage as well asleads (the wires and points connected to the tester) for testing contacts like outlets and terminals.

 But that doesn’t mean that all voltage testers are one-trick ponies.
 Some pen testers have built-in features like flashlights, measuring lasers, and infrared thermometers.
-Many outlet testers can alert you if the outlet’s wiring is backward.
+Many outlet testers can alert the user if the outlet’s wiring is backward.
 Multimeters can test for AC and DC voltage as well as resistance, amperage, and more.

-Each user’s individual needs will determine which functions are necessary in a voltage detector.
+Each user’s individual needs will determine which functions are necessary for a voltage detector.
 To simply test a wire for power, a pen tester can do the trick without confusing buttons or switches.
 If tackling a variety of electrical projects, a multimeter might be a real asset.

 Pen and outlet testers are excellent for testing electricity within the home, including switches, outlets, and fixtures, but they’re typically useless when it comes to checking for issues with a vehicle’s electrical system.
 Many pen testers also have voltage working ranges—such as 90 to 1,000V—so some may not be able to detect low voltages.

 If taking on electronic device repairs (computers, drones, or televisions, for example) or working on a vehicle, look for a multimeter with a built-in voltage tester.
 A multimeter can switch between alternating and direct current as well as test for resistance and amperage.
 An HVAC multimeter can check fuses, switches, and other components of an HVAC system.

 For long-term use and durability, choose a voltage tester from one of the trusted manufacturers in the electrical tools industry.
 These companies specialize in creating electrical tools for pros, and their products are top-notch—many pros still use meters and testers they purchased decades ago.

 Battery life is also a consideration.
-Many of the best voltage testers have automatic shutoff functions.
+Many of the best voltage testers have automatic shut-off functions.
 If they don’t detect voltage within a certain amount of time (usually around 15 minutes), the tester will automatically shut off to prolong battery life.

 Q. Is a voltage tester the same as a multimeter?